5. Test and go live

 📘

-See the relevant user documentation for the default location of the Hosts file for your selected operating system.
+See the relevant user documentation for the default location of the hosts file on your local operating system.

-1. At the end of the hosts file, add an entry for the actual domain to your website that includes the edge hostname's IP address.
+3. At the end of the hosts file, add an entry on a new line for the actual domain to your website that includes the edge hostname's IP address.

-2. Save and close your hosts file.
+4. Save and close your hosts file.
 All requests from your local system to your domain will now go to an edge server.
+Keep in mind:

 • This applies to your local system, only.